apache/skywalking/docs/en/setup/backend/prometheus-metrics.md

     [ <labelname>: <labelvalue> ... ]
 # filter the metrics, only those metrics that satisfy this condition will be passed into the `metricsRules` below.
 filter: <closure> # example: '{ tags -> tags.job_name == "vm-monitoring" }'
+# expPrefix is executed before the metrics executes other functions.
+expPrefix: <string>
 # expSuffix is appended to all expression in this file.
 expSuffix: <string>
 # insert metricPrefix into metric name:  <metricPrefix>_<raw_metric_name>